Midnight Rx: Plot

-Meanwhile, Smithers realizes that he will die the next day after his thyroid becomes a goiter as he can no longer afford the medicine he needs that was provided under the drug plan.
+Meanwhile, Smithers realizes that he will die the next day after his thyroid becomes a goiter as he can no longer afford the medicine he needs that was provided under the power plant's drug plan.
 Burns vows to save his life, which is the only way to return the drug plan, so he takes Homer and Grampa along in his plane, the "Plywood Pelican", which he built for Nazi Germany.
-After getting the drugs, while flying back to Springfield, the plane loses altitude and Burns jumps off with Homer and Grampa's parachutes as they are "gifts" for his nephews.
+After getting the drugs, while flying back to Springfield, the plane loses altitude in a storm and Burns jumps off with Homer and Grampa's parachutes, as they are "gifts" for his nephews.
 They crash-land in Springfield Town Square, almost crushing Chief Wiggum's squad car.
 Wiggum arrests Grampa but the people of Springfield protest, as his smuggling has gotten them the medicine they need.
 Seeing how much Grampa had been helping for the whole town, Wiggum lets Grampa go free.
 In the meantime, Smithers is revived with a kiss from Burns after receiving his medicine, and Burns, feeling very remorseful, decides to bring back the drug plan to all his full-time employees, much to their delight.
 In celebration to Burns' rescue of Smithers and the return of the drug plan, Homer gets a new job with Burns as a "freelance consultant" and then wonders what the lump on his neck is.

 Reception

+Viewing figures

+The episode earned a 2.9 rating and was watched by 8.11 million viewers, which was the 65th most-watched show that week.

+Critical response

+In 2013, Colin Jacobson of DVD Movie Guide thought the episode commentary on health care was not as relevant as it was when it first aired.
+He like the scene with the Canadian Flanders.

+On Four Finger Discount, Guy Davis and Brendan Dando liked the episode and highlighted the pairing of Ned and Apu.
+They thought the plot of a group of people going on an adventure reminded them of the sixth season episode "Lemon of Troy".

+Purported foreshadowing

+In the episode, Ned is offered marijuana by a Canadian who looks like him because it is legal there.
+In 2018, when Canada legalized it for recreational use, it was reported that the episode had predicted its legalization.